 Parents have been informed about the policies of the school towards behaviour, discipline and bullying.
 This will continue and will help to promote a shared understanding of the rules and beliefs that underpin the actions of the staff.
-We expect parents to support their child's learning, and to cooperate with the school, as set out in the home-school agreement.
+We expect parents to support their child's learning, and to cooperate with the school.
 We try to build a supportive dialogue between the home and the school, and we inform parents immediately if we have concerns about their child's welfare or behaviour.